 The penalty structure for HIPAA violations is divided into several different tiers.
 The tiers are divided based on many different factors, including the size of the organization, if appropriate safeguards were in place before the violation, and if the organization had any knowledge of the breach.
 The OCR will set the penalty based on many “general factors” and the seriousness of the HIPAA violation.

 The categories of HIPAA violation are as follows:

 The OCR has the power to waive a fee if the CE in question could not have been expected to avoid a data breach, a so-called “unknown violation”.

 The OCR considers a wide range of factors when determining the appropriate penalty to be levied against a CE.
-This includes the length of time over which violation occurred, the number of people affected, and the breach had done the nature of the data exposed, the financial means of the organisation, and how much damage.
-The OCR also considers the organisation’s willingness to assist with the investigation.
+This includes the length of time over which violation occurred, the number of people affected, and the breach had done the nature of the data exposed, the financial means of the organization, and how much damage.
+The OCR also considers the organization’s willingness to assist with the investigation.
 The maximum fine per violation category, per year, is $1,500,000.
 The fines are issued per violation category, per year that the violation was allowed to persist.

 The fines per category are:

-Fines may also be levied against an organisation depending on how many days over which the violation occurred, instead of by the number of patients affected.
+Fines may also be levied against an organization depending on how many days over which the violation occurred, instead of by the number of patients affected.
 For example, if a CE has been denying patients the right to obtain copies of their medical records, and had been doing so for one year, the OCR may decide to apply a penalty per day that the CE has violated the law.
 Therefore, in this case, the penalty would be multiplied by 365.